luka-hash/generate-doit-links/README.md

 ### TODO:

 - [] Error handling
+- [] Option to set output file to stdout

 ### Licence

 This code is licensed under the terms of the MIT Licence (see LICENCE for details).